Ulster Defence Regiment: Loyalist infiltration

 Two soldiers from the 11 UDR's C Company (also UVF members) were convicted of the 1975 killing of three musicians from The Miami Showband.
 This attack was led by Robin Jackson, a former UDR soldier who had been discharged for "undisclosed reasons".
 Two soldiers from 11 UDR's E Company, Portadown (also UVF members), died in the premature explosion of their own bomb.

 The Miami Showband killings were carried out by the Glenanne gang; a secret informal Loyalist alliance that included members of the UDR, RUC, and UVF.
 According to Lethal Allies: British Collusion in Ireland, by Anne Cadwallader, permutations of the group killed about 120 people – almost all of whom were Catholic civilians with no links to Irish republican paramilitaries.
-The Cassel Report investigated 76 killings attributed to the group and found evidence that British soldiers and RUC officers were involved in 74 of those.
-Another key figure was Robert McConnell, a serving corporal in the UDR's 2nd Battalion.
+The Cassel Report investigated 76 killings attributed to the group and found evidence that UDR soldiers and RUC officers were involved in 74 of those.
+Another key figure was Robert McConnell, a serving corporal in 2 UDR.
 The report by Justice Henry Barron into the 1974 Dublin and Monaghan bombings which killed 33 people lists him as a suspect; UDR Captain John Irwin was identified by John Weir in his affidavit as providing the explosives for the Dublin and Monaghan bombings.
 Former Glenanne Gang members named him as being involved in numerous other attacks, including the Reavey and O'Dowd killings.
 Several other UDR soldiers participated in terrorist attacks attributed to the Glenanne Gang.

-In October 1975 a UDR soldier from Islandmagee, County Down, William Workman, was accused in court of being an active member of the UVF who had for two years instructed UVF members in the usage of firearms.
+In October 1975 a UDR soldier from Islandmagee, County Antrim, William Workman, was accused in court of being an active member of the UVF who had for two years instructed UVF members in the usage of firearms.
 In an alleged police statement Workman had admitted to being a member of the UVF.

+In June 1976 a full-time UDR soldier, Richard Long, based at Carryduff, County Down, shot and killed a Protestant man, David Spratt when he fired several shots into the home of a Catholic man at Comber, County Down.
+Spratt was the brother-in-law of his intended victim.
+Long was later sentenced to life imprisonment, having resigned from the UDR as soon as he was arrested and charged.

 In October 1976 UDR soldier Samuel Farrell from County Fermanagh was charged in the Special Criminal Court in Dublin with conspiracy and causing an explosion in relation to a loyalist car bomb attack at Pettigo, County Donegal, in September 1973.
 Farrell admitted to acting as getaway driver on the night of the bombing.